jerryscript-project/iotjs/docs/IoT.js-API-Buffer.md

 * `otherBuffer: Buffer`
 * Return: `Number`

-Returns a number indicating which buffer comes first between `this` and `otherBuffer` when lexicographical ly sorted.
+Returns a number indicating which buffer comes first between `this` and `otherBuffer` when lexicographically sorted.

 #### buf.write(string[,offset[,length]])
 * `string: String` - data to be written to buffer